-Looking to book a gourmet escape in 2018?
+Looking to book a gourmet escape this year?
 Let these exceptional destinations tempt you.
 With kitchens led by Michelin-starred chefs, inspiring cooking courses, and an abundance of fresh local produce—not to mention stunning locations that are perfect for gatherings large and small—there's a place for every taste.

 1. Trisara, Phuket, Thailand